Alexa Young was not in a good mood.

 Sister Eleanor Bennett closed her eyes and asked the Lord for much-needed fortitude as she faced the girl before her.
 Alexa uninterestedly stared back at her through heavy eye make-up, arms and legs crossed as she continued kicking the table leg with her Doc Martens.
 Her homely image was completed with a uniform skirt so short it would've left nothing to the imagination if not for her black stockings.

 As headmistress of Dovecross High School for Girls, Sister Bennett would not have allowed such an atrocity to continue in her school, but Alexa happened to be a special student.
-The girl knew it and always abused this fact, except today was one of those few days she hated being the odd one out.

 The sister cleared her throat and forced out a cheerful smile.
 "Do you know why I've called you today, Miss Young?"